justin2004/weblog/DRAFTS/interfaces_and_personalities/README.md

 To do useful derivations (that weren't easily obtained) you often need multiple different input data sources.
 You can use any mechanism to produce these derivations: algebra, regression analysis, deductive logic, artificial neural networks, and LLMs.

-This personalty is often told to "produce insights."
+This personalty has been historically told to "produce insights."
+And these days this personality is told to "take loosey-goosey input and do the right thing."
+I've also written (pre-ChatGPT) about such loosey-goosey input [here](https://github.com/justin2004/weblog/tree/master/semantic_messages).

 ## Between Knowledge and Serialized Data

 Knowledge and Serialized Data: "Applied Ontologist"

-This personality is the most under represented in software development and it results in systems that work for a narrow purposes and does not adapt well to variations on those purposes and new purposes.
+This personality is the most under represented in software development and it results in systems that work for a narrow purposes and do not adapt well to variations on those purposes and new purposes.

 When this personality is under represented you get software that:
 - has data schemata for its narrow purposes
-- is stove piped ?
+- takes "stay in your lane" to an extreme
 - entangles serialized data and code
   - such that it is hard to migrate data out of one system and into another
 - entangles the meaning of serialized data with the code that handles it
-- assumes you'll be the one doing the ETL to get data in and out
+- assumes someone else will be the one doing the ETL to get data in and out

+The work of this personality is expressing knowledge and situations using the terminology of a particular worldview.

+Let's consider how a software engineer and an applied ontologist would approach the design of an inventory system.

+What would the software engineer personality prioritize while developing an inventory system?
+They'd prioritize the design of a back-end to do CRUD (create, read, update, delete) via an API.

+Contrast that to what an applied ontologist would prioritize:
+They'd prioritize building a representation of the knowledge about the relevant details (and adjacent details -- enough to contextualize the particulars of this application) of inventory within a particular worldview.